OWASP/owasp-mastg/Document/0x06h-Testing-Platform-Interaction.md

 - Need to guarantee the integrity of the information?
 Use an HMAC mechanism or sign the information stored.
 Always verify the HMAC/signature before processing the actual information stored in the objects.
 - Make sure that keys used in the two notions above are safely stored in the KeyChain and well protected.
 See the Data Storage section for more details.
 - Ensure that the data within the de-serialized object is carefully validated before it is actively used (e.g., no exploit of business/application logic).
-- Do not use persistence mechanisms that use Runtime Reference [see Apple Documentation](https://developer.apple.com/library/archive/#documentation/Cocoa/Reference/ObjCRuntimeRef/Reference/reference.html "Objective-C runtime reference") to serialize/deserialize objects in high risk applications, as the attacker might be able to manipulate the steps to execute business logic via this mechanism (See anti-reverse-engineering chapter for more details).
+- Do not use persistence mechanisms that use [Runtime Reference](https://developer.apple.com/library/archive/#documentation/Cocoa/Reference/ObjCRuntimeRef/Reference/reference.html "Objective-C runtime reference") to serialize/deserialize objects in high risk applications, as the attacker might be able to manipulate the steps to execute business logic via this mechanism (See anti-reverse-engineering chapter for more details).
-- Note that in Swift 2 and beyond, the `Mirror` [see Apple Developer Documentation](https://developer.apple.com/documentation/swift/mirror "Mirror") can be used to read parts of an object, but cannot be used to write against the object.
+- Note that in Swift 2 and beyond, the [Mirror](https://developer.apple.com/documentation/swift/mirror "Mirror") can be used to read parts of an object, but cannot be used to write against the object.

 #### Dynamic Analysis
 There are several ways to perform dynamic analysis: